Download the Student Organization Handbook (PDF 362 KB)

 university account:

-- Appeals on suspended accounts can be made to the Dean of Student Services.
+- Appeals on suspended accounts can be made to the Vice Chancellor of Student Services.

 - Student organizations have the option to close their University account and transfer